How to beat your competition; the roadmap to successful marketing

 Zappos, an online shoe and clothing shop makes their relationship with their customers a top priority.
 They sum up their service delivery in ten core values (which they describe as their family core values), namely delivering WOW through service, embracing and driving change, creating fun and a little weirdness, being adventurous, creative and open-minded, pursuing growth and learning, building open and honest relationships through communication, building a positive team and family spirit, doing more with less, being passionate and determined, as well as being humble.
 One thing that runs through these values is the ‘people factor’.

 This brand ensures that they are ‘powered by service’, and this humane factor has helped the business to stay competitive over the years.
-In addition to living out their values, they also run a blog that focuses on the ‘playful’ side of the brand, with exciting articles such as ‘How to Rid Your Home of Stuffed Animals’, ‘What Core Value Will You Pass Down?’ etc. Zappos’ fun and relatable website interface just contributes to its already friendly and humane tone, which gives it a fresh and consistent brand image.
+In addition to living out their values, they also run a blog that focuses on the ‘playful’ side of the brand, with exciting articles such as ‘How to Rid Your Home of Stuffed Animals’, ‘What Core Value Will You Pass Down?’ etc. Zappos’ fun and relatable website interface just contribute to its already friendly and humane tone, which gives it a fresh and consistent brand image.

-Another plus for this brand is the interest their employees have in volunteering in several charities, one of them being ‘Goodie Two Shoes’, an initiative that seeks to provide less-privileged kids with new shoes and socks to promote development and good health.
+Another plus for this brand is the interest their employees have in volunteering in several charities, one of them being ‘Goodie Two Shoes’, an initiative that seeks to provide less-privileged kids with new shoes and socks to promote the development and good health.
 This partnership began in 2007 and more than 460 of Zappos’ employees have been involved in almost 2,300 hours of volunteering.
 Imagine the boost this gives the brand’s image in the customer’s eyes!

 Now let’s take a look at Toms, shall we?